MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="ends_with"></a> basic_string_view::ends_with

-Checks whether the string view ends with the specified suffix.
+Check whether the string view ends with the specified suffix.

 ```cpp
 NODISCARD bool ends_with(const basic_string_view sv) const noexcept;